What levels of reading do you teach?

 The National Adult Literacy Survey of 1993 defined literacy this way: “Using printed and written information to function in society, to achieve one’s goals, and to develop one’s knowledge and potential.”
 This definition does not tie literacy to one standard ability or grade level, but recognizes that literacy is related to the needs of each individual.

-For this reason, the Literacy Center does not simply teach general reading and writing courses.
+For this reason, the Literacy Center offers individualized .
 Instead, we strive to help our clients achieve functional literacy, meaning will acquire the reading and writing skills they need to meet their own goals.
 For example, some clients will want help studying for their high school equivalency exam/TASC (previously known as the GED) while others may want to be able to pass a driver’s license exam or be able to read a bedtime story to their children.

 In general, we help adults who are reading below an eighth grade level, and most of our students come to us reading below 5th grade level.

-Where can I take the high school equivalency exam/TASC (previously know as the GED)?
+Where can I take the high school equivalency exam (HSE)/TASC (previously know as the GED)?

-Adults interested in taking the high school equivalency exam/TASC (previously know as the GED) should start with calling the WorkOne/Adult Education Office at 812-428-4408.
-This center will first schedule you to take the TABE exam to determine if you are ready to take the new high school equivalency exam.
+Adults interested in taking the high school equivalency exam/TASC (previously know as the GED)must start with calling the Adult Education Office at 812-428-4408 or by calling the Literacy Center.
+The first step is to take the TABE assessment to determine if you are ready to take the new high school equivalency exam.
 The results that you receive from this TABE exam will help you determine if classes that are offered around the county are the best place for you to start or if The Literacy Center is the best place to start.

 Do you help students learning English as a second language (ESL/ELL)?